Quantum ergodicity on the Bruhat-Tits building for $\text{PGL}(3, F)$ in the Benjamini-Schramm limit: Bounding the sum over

 \begin{remark} Theorem \ref{main_thm} may be viewed simultaneously as a higher rank analogue of Theorem \ref{qe_large_graphs} and a non-archimedean analogue of Theorem \ref{brumley_matz}.
 The assumption that $\card(Y_n) \to \infty$ is in fact known to be equivalent to Benjamini-Schramm convergence in this setting by Gelander-Levit \cite{gelander_levit}.
-No spectral gap assumption need be made as it is automatic by property (T) \cite{property_t_book}.
-Since we are assuming $\textnormal{char}(F) = 0$, no uniform discreteness assumption need be made \cite{margulis}, and in fact all lattices are cocompact which implies that the underlying $Y_n$'s are finite simplicial complexes \cite{serre_trees}. \end{remark}
+No spectral gap assumption need be made as it is automatic by Property (T) \cite{property_t_book}.
+Since all our lattices are torsion-free, they are necessarily also cocompact and the associated quotients of the building are finite simplicial complexes.
+To the best of our knowledge, our result is the first quantum ergodicity result of any kind in a higher rank non-archimedean setting. \end{remark}

-\begin{remark} The analogue of the exceptional locus (or, more precisely, of what is called $\Xi_1$ in Section \ref{sec_exceptional_locus}) for the $(q+1)$-infinite regular tree is the set $\{-2 \sqrt{q}, 2 \sqrt{q}\}$, for the hyperbolic plane is $\{1/4\}$, and for $\textnormal{SL}(d, \mathbb{R})/\textnormal{SO}(d)$ is those points in $i \mathfrak{a}^*/W$ whose stabilizer is non-trivial (i.e. the non-regular points of a Weyl chamber).
+\begin{remark} The analogue of the exceptional locus (or, more precisely, of what is called $\Xi_1$ in Section \ref{sec_tempered_pgl_3}) for the $(q+1)$-infinite regular tree is the set $\{-2 \sqrt{q}, 2 \sqrt{q}\}$, for the hyperbolic plane is $\{1/4\}$, and for $\textnormal{SL}(d, \mathbb{R})/\textnormal{SO}(d)$ is those points in $i \mathfrak{a}^*/W$ whose stabilizer is non-trivial (i.e. the non-regular points of a Weyl chamber).
 Notice that in Theorem \ref{qe_large_graphs}, subsets of the tempered spectrum meeting this exceptional locus are allowed.
 However, in all of the aforementioned works regarding symmetric spaces \cite{le_masson_sahlsten, abert_bergeron_le_masson, brumley_matz}, one does not allow subsets of the tempered spectrum intersecting the exceptional locus.
-We believe that we can in fact strengthen Theorem \ref{main_thm} to not have the condition about avoiding $\Xi$, but such results are still in progress.
-See also Section \ref{wave_propagator} and (the proof of) Lemma \ref{spectral_bound_graphs}. \end{remark}
+We suspect that Theorem \ref{main_thm} is still true without the assumption about avoiding $\Xi$, but we have not been able to remove this assumption. \end{remark}

+\begin{remark} There are two natural topologies on $\Omega^+_{\text{temp}}$ and $\Omega^+$: one coming from the natural embedding of the space into a larger complex algebraic variety $\Omega$, and the other being the Fell topology.
+In Section \ref{sec_compare_topologies} we show that these two topologies are actually the same. \end{remark}

+\begin{remark} The assumption about the test functions being orthogonal to the coloring eigenfunctions can be removed if we place additional hypotheses either about the set $\Theta$ or the orthonormal basis $\{\psi_j^{(n)} \}$.
+This is discussed in Section \ref{coloring_and_que}.
+This assumption can be seen as arising from the fact that the Weyl chamber flow on the quotient of the Bruhat-Tits building which has a non-trivial coloring is not mixing; for example on a bipartite regular graph colored with colors 1 and 2, any geodesic starting at color 1 will always be at a vertex of color 1 after an even number of steps and at a vertex of color 2 after an odd number of steps. \end{remark}